2026 NFL Draft Prospects: DE

 Previous Seasons

-10/15/25: Young has 18 tackles with three sacks and two passes batted thus far, but has been among the nation’s leaders in pressures.
+1/9/26: Young had 42 tackles with 6.5 sacks, two forced fumbles, and two passes batted, and was among the nation’s leaders in pressures.
 In 2024, Young had 41 tackles with 2.5 sacks and a forced fumble.
 Young has good size, length, and upside to develop.
 While Young has good size, he is also quick to close and shows good instincts as a rusher.
 Young could be a riser throughout the 2026 draft process.

 Height: 6-4.
 Weight: 250.